 While it is a simple process to make your own pomegranate molasses, therefore bypassing the additives and preservatives in store bought pomegranate molasses, the trick will be in the timing.

-You will have two choices for obtaining the pomegranate juice: buy a bottle of pure pomegranate juice, or sit and pick all 613 pomegranate seeds from a beautifully fresh pomegranate yourself, put the seeds in the blender or processor, pulse just a couple of times and strain the juice.
 If you give a really good whirl in the blender, the internal seed, hidden inside that beautiful ruby red pomegranate seed, can be very bitter, so just a few pulses.

-To the juice, you simply add some sugar.
-Not a lot since the pomegranate juice already has plenty sugar naturally.
 A little lemon juice, bring it to a boil, lower and simmer until it begins to reduce.
 If you use too much sugar, it can quickly become too thick to use or turn into hard brittle candy.

 Ingredients Needed